-We find that the preferred phase position of waves 5 and 7 is reasonably well represented in models, we next analyze high-amplitude episodes (i.e. those exceeding 1.5 s.d.) in more detail.
-The wave episode occurrence is computed as the percentage of weeks showing high amplitude wave episodes during the 1979 to 2015/16 summer.
-For ERA5, this is the case for 8.1% and 7.1% of all weeks for wave-5 and wave-7 events, respectively.
-The occurrence-frequencies are quite comparable for the models: 7.7% (EC-Earth), 8.0% (CESM), and 7.9% (MIROC) for wave-5, and 8.1% (EC-Earth), 7.8% (CESM), and 8.0% (MIROC) for wave-7.
-Figures 3 and 4 show the upper-level meridional wind (v at 250 hPa, absolute field), and anomalies of near-surface temperature (t2m), precipitation (prcp), and sea level pressure (mslp) during high-amplitude events in ERA5 (panel a).
-The same variables are shown for the free-running atmosphere and soil moisture (AISI) experiments using the three climate models (panels b-d).
-Extended analysis for other wavenumbers revealed that the evaluated models are capable of reproducing the high-amplitude Rossby waves 4 to 8 and their associated surface anomalies reasonably well (Fig. B3 - B5).
-The results imply that the model is able to reproduce summertime surface anomalies associated to different wavenumber episodes.
-Using anomalies for the upper-level meridional winds, in contrast to absolute v250, gives consistent results (compare

-Fig. 3 and 4 and Fig. B10 and B11, respectively).
-Furthermore, Fig. B12 and B13 show that the composite anomalies for v250, t2m, and mslp are significant for both waves 5 and 7, accounting also for the False Discovery Rate (FDR; Benjamini & Hochberg, 1995).
+We find that the preferred phase position of waves 5 and 7 is reasonably well represented in models.
+We next analyze high-amplitude episodes (i.e., those exceeding 1.5 SD) in more detail.
+The wave episode occurrence is computed as the percentage of weeks showing high-amplitude-wave episodes during the 1979 to 2015/16 summer.
+For ERA5, this is the case for 8.1 % and 7.1 % of all weeks for wave-5 and wave-7 events, respectively.
+The occurrence frequencies are quite comparable for the models: 7.7 % (EC-Earth), 8.0% (CESM), and 7.9% (MIROC) for wave 5 and 8.1% (EC-Earth), 7.8 % (CESM), and 8.0 % (MIROC) for wave 7.
+Figures 3 and 4 show the upper-level meridional wind (v at 250 hPa, absolute field) and anomalies of near-surface temperature (t2m), precipitation (prcp), and sea level pressure (mslp) during high-amplitude events in ERA5 (Figs. 3a and 4a).
+The same variables are shown for the free-running atmosphere and soil moisture (AISI) experiments using the three climate models (Figs. 3b-d and 4b-d).
+Extended analysis for other wavenumbers revealed that the evaluated models are capable of reproducing the high-amplitude Rossby waves 4 to 8 and their associated surface anomalies reasonably well (Figs. B3-B5).
+The results imply that the model is able to reproduce summertime surface anomalies associated with different wavenumber episodes.
+Using anomalies for the upperlevel meridional winds, in contrast to absolute v250, gives consistent results (compare Figs. 3 and 4 and Figs. B10 and B11, respectively).
+Furthermore, Figs. B12 and B13 show that the composite anomalies for v250, t2m, and mslp are significant for both waves 5 and 7, accounting also for the false discovery rate (FDR; Benjamini and Hochberg, 1995).

-Additionally, to quantify the bias of all models and to visualize how close the models are to the ERA5 reanalysis data, we present our findings in a Taylor Diagram (Taylor 2001) for wave-5 (Fig. 5) and wave-7 (Fig. 6).
-A Taylor Diagram presents three key statistics in one single plot: the Pearson correlation between the observed and modeled spatial pattern; the centered Root Mean Square Error (RMSE) of the modeled field compared to observed; and the normalized spatial standard deviation of the modeled field, as compared to observed.
-Thus, v250 during high-amplitude wave episodes, as well as t2m, prcp, and mslp anomalies from the different models are plotted in the Taylor Diagram, showing their correspondence to ERA5 reanalysis data.
+Additionally, to quantify the bias of all models and to visualize how close the models are to the ERA5 reanalysis data, we present our findings in a Taylor diagram (Taylor, 2001) for wave 5 (Fig. 5) and wave 7 (Fig. 6).
+A Taylor diagram presents three key statistics in one single plot: the Pearson correlation between the observed and modeled spatial pattern; the centered root mean square error (RMSE) of the modeled field compared to observed; and the normalized spatial standard deviation of the modeled field, as compared to observed.
+Thus, v250 during high-amplitude wave episodes and t2m, prcp, and mslp anomalies from the different models are plotted in the Taylor diagram, showing their correspondence to ERA5 reanalysis data.